 Yes.
-Amazon ECR is compatible with the Open Container Initiative (OCI) image specification letting you push and pull OCI images.
+Amazon ECR is compatible with the Open Container Initiative (OCI) image specification, letting you push and pull OCI images and artifacts.
 Amazon ECR can also translate between Docker Image Manifest V2, Schema 2 images and OCI images on pull.

 Q: How does Amazon ECR help ensure that container images are secure?

-Amazon ECR automatically encrypts images at rest using S3 server side encryption and transfers your container images over HTTPS.
+Amazon ECR automatically encrypts images at rest using Amazon S3 server-side encryption or AWS KMS encryption and transfers your container images over HTTPS.
 You can configure policies to manage permissions and control access to your images using AWS Identity and Access Management (IAM) users and roles without having to manage credentials directly on your EC2 instances.

-Q: How can I use AWS Identity and Access Management for permissions?
+Q: How can I use AWS Identity and Access Management (IAM) for permissions?